 - An alert message gets displayed telling you that you’re about to reset you Fire to factory defaults.
 Doing so removes all your personal information, your Amazon account information, downloaded content and applications from your internal storage.
 When you’ve got an SD card installed in your Kindle Fire device data on it remains untouched.

-If, you’d also like to erase your SD card that alert box that pops up, instructs you on how to do that as well.
+If you’d also like to erase your SD card, the alert box that pops up instructs you on how to do that as well.
 Otherwise, you’re ready to go.

-If, you’ve got the auto back feature enabled before you reset your Kindle Fire, once rebooted it’ll ask you if, you want to restore your device from the backup once you turn it on again.
+If you’ve got the auto back feature enabled before you reset your Kindle Fire, it’ll ask you if you want to restore your device from the backup once you turn it on again.